WICG/display-locking/explainer.md

 We propose a new concept, display locking, to assist developers with alleviating jank caused by DOM updates.
 Using display locking, the developer will be able to lock an element and its subtree, preventing visual updates.
-Then, the developer will be able construct the locked subtree’s DOM however it desires, and insert it into the DOM without any rendering cost or jank.
+Then, the developer will be able construct the locked subtree’s DOM however they desire, and insert it into the DOM without any rendering cost or jank.
 After insertion, the element can be updated.
 These updates will be co-operative -- interleaved with other work such as running script or DOM updates outside of the locked subtree.
 The